tangentsoft/pidp8i/doc/os8-patching.md

 Unfortunately, the `FUTIL.SV` distributed as version 8A had the wrong starting address and Job Status Word settings.
 It *hangs* when run under `BATCH`.
-Our automated pack builder and patcher `mkos8` run `FUTIL` under `BATCH`.
+Our automated pack builder and patcher script `v3d-rk05.os8` runs `FUTIL` under `BATCH`.

-The `MACREL` v2 DECtape image we use with `mkos8` contains a hand-applied patch `35.13.1M` that fixes this problem.
+The `MACREL` v2 DECtape image we use with automated building contains a hand-applied patch `35.13.1M` that fixes this problem.

 Currently if you opt in to having `MACREL` on the system packs, you get `FUTIL` version 8B.
-If not, you get `FUTIL` version 7 and `mkos8` applies the relevant patches.
+If not, you get `FUTIL` version 7 and `v3d-rk05.os8` applies the relevant patches.
 If `FUTIL` version 8 is installed, the automated patch applier recognizes the version 7 patches don't fit and fails to install them.

 ## One-off Patches

-Most of the patches are parsed and applied in an automated manner by mkos8.
+Most of the patches are parsed and applied in an automated manner by `v3d-rk05.os8`.
 However some are one-offs.

 See the `FUTIL` section above with regards to patch `35.13.1M`.